LenchetoFC/youtube-usage-regulator/README.md

 ### Blocked Redirect Page

-On top of a gif that is randomly chosen from 12 different "funny fail" gifs, shows the user's usage times and their set alternate activities.
+On top of a gif that is randomly chosen from 12 different "funny fail" GIFs, shows the user's usage times and their set alternate activities.
 If there are no set activities, it tells the user how to add some.
 ![Screenshot of an example of the page that the user is redirected to when they try to use YouTube when it the entire site is blocked](/images/ui-blocked-page.png)

 ## Known Bugs